 In 1977, the BRN's board member composition was first established.
 It included three public members, three direct care RNs, one educator, one RN administrator, and one physician.
-A restructure in 2003 changed one of the direct care RN members into an APRN member and changed the physician member into a fouth public member.16 The composition remains the same today.
+A restructure in 2006 changed the physician member to be another public member.
+The composition remains the same today.